1st ballot test of governor’s pandemic powers starts in PA

 History is on Republicans’ side.
 The last time voters rejected a ballot question was in 1993, according to information provided by the state.

 Since then, voters have approved 19 straight ballot questions.
-They usually are bipartisan initiatives to expand borrowing authority or to amend the Constitution.
+They usually are bipartisan initiatives to expand borrowing authority or to amend the constitution.

 The questions that will appear on the ballot, however, are complicated, with wording written by the Wolf administration that Republicans say is politically charged and designed to make the questions fail.